 The Fourth Amendment protects individuals from unlawful and unreasonable search and seizure and, while drunk driving checkpoints have become common in many states, strict procedural rules must be followed to ensure that no rights are violated.

 In this case, the manner in which the road blocks were constructed and the presence of deputies raises concerns about whether people’s rights really were protected or about how voluntary the survey may have seemed to those who were asked to provide the information and submit to the testing.

 One survey respondent also indicated that she was not given any kind of consent form to sign before participating.
 However, researchers said that this was necessary in order to protect anonymity and that oral consent was given.
 Further, researchers indicate that law enforcement was present only to protect safety and not to create a situation where people felt pressured into giving their information or feared arrest for intoxicated driving.

 Those who conducted the research also said that these types of studies have been done extensively in the past.
-In fact, the National Highway Traffic Safety Administration published the results of the 2/?p=1007 survey and this publication reported that the same type of surveying had been done for the last four decades.
+In fact, the National Highway Traffic Safety Administration published the results of the 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/ survey and this publication reported that the same type of surveying had been done for the last four decades.
 The proliferation of social media may have contributed to more drivers becoming aware of the survey and thus raising concerns about privacy issues in this case.

 The outcome of the survey provides important information on drunk driving.
 It is important for studies like this to continue in order for the NHTSA and lawmakers to make decisions that make the roads safer.
 But it is equally important to ensure that the studies are done in a way that insures motorists’ rights are protected.